silverstripe/developer-docs/en/02_Developer_Guides/00_Model/How_Tos/Grouping_DataObject_Sets.md

 [Pagination](/developer_guides/templates/how_tos/pagination) is one way to solve this problem, by splitting up the list into multiple pages.

-In this howto, we present an alternative to pagination:
-Grouping a list by various criteria, through the [GroupedList](api:SilverStripe\ORM\GroupedList) class.
+In this howto, we present an alternative to pagination: grouping a list by various criteria, through the [GroupedList](api:SilverStripe\ORM\GroupedList) class.
 This class is a [ListDecorator](api:SilverStripe\ORM\ListDecorator), which means it wraps around a list, adding new functionality.

 It provides a `groupBy()` method, which takes a field name, and breaks up the managed list into a number of arrays, where each array contains only objects with the same value of that field.